Jade Galbraith: United Kingdom

 Galbraith was announced by the Panthers as their last import signing for the 2009/10 season and switched to wear the number 13 jersey.
 In a contrast to the previous season, Galbraith was playing in much better shape after losing 37 lbs during the off-season.
 He went on to have a stand out season scoring 77 points including 57 assists and was included in the Elite league All Star line up.
 The Panthers experienced some success in 2009/10, winning the Challenge cup and reaching the final four after a 3rd-place finish in the league.

-On the 8th April 2010, only 5 days after the playoffs finished, the Panthers announced the re-signing of Galbraith for a 3rd season in Nottingham where he would better his points performance from the previous season, scoring 85 points including 62 assists.
+On the 8th April 2010, only 5 days after the playoffs finished, the Panthers announced the re-signing of Galbraith for a 3rd season in Nottingham where he bettered his points performance from the previous season, scoring 85 points including 62 assists.
 The Panthers went on to retain the Challenge Cup as well as claim the Playoff Championship.

 On 5 August 2011, Galbraith signed for the Braehead Clan and was made alternate captain.
 In the 2011-12 season, Galbraith scored 38 goals and 57 assists for 95 points and was named the league's Player of the Year.
 He also earned a place on the EIHL All-Star First Team.
 Galbraith re-signed with the Clan on 22 June 2012 and was also made an assistant coach to Clan head coach Jordan Krestanovich.
 His scoring numbers however sharply declined, managing just 41 points in 44 games, marking the first time he averaged less than a point a game in the EIHL.